andsontan/xpiks/CONTRIBUTING.md

 Project guidelines:

-- Before you push your commits ensure that project builds without errors and warnings and all tests are passing
+- After you create a pull request ensure continuous integration bindings are green (build is compilable and tests are passing across all platforms)

 Coding guidelines: